Prag8855/aab/content/guides/losing-your-job.md

 If your spouse has a [family reunion visa](/glossary/Family%20reunion%20visa), it's tied to your residence permit.
 If they qualify, they switch to a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].[^35]

-### Citizens and permanent residents
+### EU citizens and permanent residents

 Nothing happens to your permanent residence or citizenship.
+You have the right to stay in Germany, even if you are unemployed.

 It should not affect your permanent residence or citizenship application.[^28]